RyanCharlesNeu/FREEDOM/README.md

 *PLA prototype with electronics installed for driving test.*

-Electrical integration covered the full signal and power chain: soldering motor and battery connections, tuning the weapon and drive ESCs for consistent throttle response, and configuring the receiver (mapping controller inputs to the correct channel outputs) for reliable control under competition conditions.
+Electronics was another main area where I worked closely with the chassis team, drawing on prior experience with RC controllers to help the group get the system running reliably.
+Electrical integration covered the full signal and power chain: soldering motor and battery connections, tuning the weapon and drive ESCs for consistent throttle response, configuring the receiver (mapping controller inputs to the correct channel outputs), and adjusting the throttle curve to fine-tune drive responsiveness for competition conditions.

 ## Testing & Demo

 <!-- DRIVING DEMO VIDEO -->
 <video src="https://github.com/user-attachments/assets/a1d59dde-191d-4497-a97f-fc3ec471614c" controls width="200"></video>

-*Demo: Freedom driving under remote control.*
+*Freedom's drivetrain under remote control.
+The weapon system isn't shown here, as no safe testing environment was available prior to competition.*

 ## Status